metal-stack/docs/docs/src/overview/networking.md

 - **cost-effectiveness**: EVPN is an overlay virtual network.
 Not every switch on the routing path needs EVPN awareness.
 This enables the use of standard routers (in contrast to traditional VLAN); e.g.: spine switches act only as EVPN information replicator and do not need to have knowledge of specific virtual networks.
 - **efficiency**: EVPN information is exclusively exchanged via BGP (Multiprotocol BGP, see [RFC 4760](https://datatracker.ietf.org/doc/html/rfc4760)).
 Only a single eBGP session is needed to advertise layer-2 reachability.
 No other protocols beneath BGP are involved and flood traffic is reduced to a minimum (no "flood-and-learn", no BUM traffic).

 Virtual routing permits multiple network paths without the need of multiple switches.
-Hence the servers are logically isolated by assigning their networks to dedicated virtual routers using virtual routing and forwarding (short: **VRF**).
+Hence the servers are logically isolated by assigning their networks to dedicated virtual routers using virtual routing and forwarding (short, **VRF**, see [Linux Virtual Routing and Forwarding](https://docs.kernel.org/networking/vrf.html) and [SONiC VRF support](https://github.com/sonic-net/SONiC/blob/master/doc/vrf/sonic-vrf-hld.md)).

 #### The operation of EVPN